Bryan Reynolds Preview, Player Props: Pirates vs. Phillies

-The Pittsburgh Pirates, including Bryan Reynolds (.189 batting average in his past 10 games), take on starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.
+On Thursday, Bryan Reynolds (batting .184 in his past 10 games) and the Pittsburgh Pirates face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:05 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Phillies.
+He had a one-hit performance in his most recent game (1-for-5) against the Phillies.

 Sportsbook Promo Codes